thenetcircle/dino/docs/md/api.md

                         "objectType": "history",
                         "attachments": [
                             {
+                                "author": {
+                                    "id": "<the user id of the sender>", "displayName": "<the user name of the sender>" },
                                 "id": "<message ID>",
                                 "content": "<the message content>",
-                                "summary": "<user name of the sender>",
                                 "published": "<the time it was sent, RFC3339>" },
                             {
+                                "author": {
+                                    "id": "<the user id of the sender>", "displayName": "<the user name of the sender>" },
                                 "id": "<message ID>",
                                 "content": "<the message content>",
-                                "summary": "<user name of the sender>",
-                                "published": "<the time it was sent, RFC3339>", "url": "<the user uuid>"
+                                "published": "<the time it was sent, RFC3339>" }
-                            }
                         ]
                     },